Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Equidistribution and counting of rational points in completed function fields

-Let $K$ be a function field over $\FF_q$, let $v$ be a (normalised discrete) valuation of $K$, and let $R_v$ be the affine function ring associated with $v$.
-In this Chapter, we prove analogues of the classical results on the counting and equidistribution towards the Lebesgue measure on $\RR$ of the Farey fractions $\frac pq$ with $(p,q)\in\ZZ\times(\ZZ-\{0\})$ relatively prime (see for instance \cite{Neville49}, as well as \cite{ParPau14AFST} for an approach using methods similar to the ones in this text).
-In particular, we prove various equidistribution results of locally finite families of elements of $K$ towards the Haar measure on $K_v$, using the geometrical work on equidistribution of common perpendiculars done in Section \ref{subsec:equidcommperpdiscrtime} and recalled in Section \ref{subsec:locconst}.
+Let $K$ be a (global) function field over $\FF_q$ of genus $g$, let $v$ be a (normalised discrete) valuation of $K$, let $K_v$ be the associated completion of $K$ and let $R_v$ be the affine function ring associated with $v$.\footnote{See Section \ref{subsec:valuedfields} for definitions and background.} In this Chapter, we prove analogues of the classical results on the counting and equidistribution towards the Lebesgue measure on $\RR$ of the Farey fractions $\frac pq$ with $(p,q)\in\ZZ\times(\ZZ-\{0\})$ relatively prime.\footnote{See for instance \cite{Neville49}, as well as \cite{ParPau14AFST} for an approach using methods similar to the ones in this text.} In particular, we prove various equidistribution results of locally finite families of elements of $K$ towards the Haar measure on $K_v$, using the geometrical work on equidistribution of common perpendiculars done in Section \ref{subsec:equidcommperpdiscrtime} and recalled in Section \ref{subsec:locconst}.